ndjordjevic/llm-engineering/SETUP-mac.md

 If you have any problems, I've included a notebook in week1 called [troubleshooting.ipynb](week1/troubleshooting.ipynb) to figure it out.

-Please do message me or email me at ed@edwarddonner.com if this doesn't work or if I can help with anything.
+Please do message me or email me if this doesn't work or if I can help with anything.
 I can't wait to hear how you get on.